UBCFormulaElectric/Consolidated-Firmware/README.md

 ### Clone Repo

-Navigate to where you want to clone the repo and run:
+Navigate to where you want to clone the repo and run the following commands.

+Ensure that you clone using the HTTPS (not SSH) since using Git inside the container currently DOESN'T work with SSH:

 ```sh
 # Install Git LFS.